-CET 1610C Router Protocols and Concepts.
+- CET 1610C Router Protocols and Concepts.
+3 c.c.
 FA, SP - A.A.S. only.
 Lab fee.
 Prerequisite: CET 1600C.
 This course introduces the student to the basics of router configurations.
 This is also the second of four courses designed to prepare a student to take the Cisco Certified Network Associate Exam.
-The student will study router components, router configuration, IOS, TCP/IP addressing, and other router protocols.

-CET 1630C Network Cable Installation.
+The student will study router components, router configuration, IOS, TCP/IP addressing, and other router protocols. - CET 1630C Network Cable Installation.
+2 c.c.
 TBA - A.A.S. only.
 Prerequisite: CGS 1061C.
 This is an introductory course about broadband cable installation.
-The student will learn about basic broadband theory and technology as well as techniques used to install and troubleshoot broadband cable installations.

-CET 1632C Fiber Optic Installation and Activation.
+The student will learn about basic broadband theory and technology as well as techniques used to install and troubleshoot broadband cable installations. - CET 1632C Fiber Optic Installation and Activation.
 2 c.c.
 TBA - A.A.S. only.
 Prerequisite: CET 1630C.
-This course covers fiber-optic technology including the attributes of various fiber-optic networks and transmission systems.
-It also covers fiber optic topologies, amplitude modulation, frequency modulation and digital modulation as well as multiplexing and de-multiplexing.

-CET 1634C Telecommunications Distribution Systems.
+This course covers fiber-optic technology including the attributes of various fiberoptic networks and transmission systems.
+It also covers fiber optic topologies, amplitude modulation, frequency modulation and digital modulation as well as multiplexing and de-multiplexing. - CET 1634C Telecommunications Distribution Systems.
 3 c.c.
 FA, SP, SU - A.A.S. only.
 Lab fee.
 This course is designed to teach a student the fundamentals of structured cabling systems and the fundamentals of grounding and protection for telecommunications systems.
-It also will be an introduction to telecommunications cabling infrastructure for a customer-owned outside plant.

-CET 2113C Digital Circuits.
+It also will be an introduction to telecommunications cabling infrastructure for a customer-owned outside plant. - CET 2113C Digital Circuits.
+3 c.c.
 SP - A.A.S. only.
 Lab fee.
 Prerequisite: CET 1112C.A theory-lab course which covers additional digital electronics circuits and concepts.
-Circuits included are latches, flip-flops, counters, registers, multivibrators, timers, digital-to-analog converters (DAC), analog to digital converters (ADC), and common memory technologies (R/WR and ROM).

-CET 2123C Microprocessor Fundamentals.
+Circuits included are latches, flip-flops, counters, registers, multivibrators, timers, digital-to-analog converters (DAC), analog to digital converters (ADC), and common memory technologies (R/WR and ROM). - CET 2123C Microprocessor Fundamentals.
+3 c.c.
 FA - A.A.S. only.
 Lab fee.
 Prerequisite: CET 2113C.A theory-lab course which teaches the fundamentals of the microprocessor, including MPU architecture, bus concepts, and memory mapping.
 Assembly language programming is emphasized with specific applications for interrupt routines.
 CET 2172C Personal Computers Maintenance, Upgrade and Support.

-FA, SP - A.A.S. only.
+3 c.c. - FA, SP A.A.S. only.
 Lab fee.
 Prerequisite: CET 1178C or departmental waiver based on documented personal experience.
 A combination theory and laboratory oriented course which introduces the student to maintenance of microcomputers.
 It will prepare students in maintenance, upgrade, and support of PC's.
-Major items covered include: hardware/software/firmware concepts, troubleshooting, repair, support of the PC, LAN/WAN network applications, and operating systems.

-CET 2615C LAN Switching and Wireless.
+Major items covered include: hardware/software/firmware concepts, troubleshooting, repair, support of the PC, LAN/WAN network applications, and operating systems. - CET 2615C LAN Switching and Wireless.
+3 c.c.
 FA, SP - A.A.S. only.
 Lab fee.
 Prerequisite: CET 1610C.
 This course introduces the student to fundamentals of LAN configurations.
 This is also the third of four courses designed to prepare a student to take the Cisco Certified Network Associate Exam.
-The student will study LAN switching, VLANS, LAN design, IGRP. access list, and IPX.

-CET 2620C Accessing the WAN.
+The student will study LAN switching, VLANS, LAN design, IGRP, access list, and IPX. - CET 2620C Accessing the WAN.
+3 c.c.
 FA, SP - A.A.S. only.
 Lab fee.
 Prerequisite: CET 2615C.
 This course introduces the student to advanced router configurations.
 This is also the fourth of four courses designed to prepare a student to take the Cisco Certified Network Associate Exam.
 The student will study LAN switching, VLANS, LAN design, IGRP, access list, and IPX.

+CET 2660C Fundamentals of Network Security 1 Router IOS Firewall

+4 c.c.
+FA - A.A.S. only.
+Lab fee.
+Prerequisite: CCTS 2120C.
+This course focuses on the overall security process based on a security policy and its relation to the router IOS Firewall.
+This course also maps to the Cisco CCNA Security exam.